mitulsharma26/learn/JS/Namaste-JS-p1.md

 ### function declaration - also known as function statement , both are same
 ### Named function expression - when we giuve a name to a function and aassign it a value , but this function cannot be called seperately ( as it is not created in outer scope , it is created as a local variable )

+# parameters VS arguments
+1. arguments - are the values ,which we pass inside a function during its ivokatoin
+2. parameters - identifiers/labels which gets those values

+## First class functions
+ability of the functions to be used as values and can be passed as arguments to another functions and can be returned from functions ( that's why functions are known as 1st class citizens)

+## Call-back functions
+if you call a function ( already declared ) and pass a function in it as an argument , then the fn. passed as argument is the call-back function
+- giving responsibilty of a function (argument) to another function (declared)
+- asnynchronus nature of setimeout function is not possible without these call-backs